 An application to the Benedictine M.B.A.
-Program will be considered ready when the following items have been received:
+Program will be considered complete when the following items have been received:

-- 1. A completed application form. - 2.
+- 1. A completed Graduate Application for Admission. - 2.
 A non-refundable application fee. - 3.
 Official transcripts from all previous colleges attended.
 All students must have a conferred baccalaureate degree from an accredited institution prior to starting the M.B.A. program.
-The student should request that all transcripts, including any from Benedictine University, be mailed directly to the School of Graduate, Adult and Professional Education (S.G.A.P.E.). - 4.
-Official Educational Credential Evaluators (ECE, ece.org) evaluation or official Educational Perspectives Evaluation (edperspective.org/benedictine) of any foreign country transcripts, if applicable.
-Report requirements vary by program, please contact S.G.A.P.E. for information on the type of report required. - 5.
-Minimum cumulative GPA of 2.75.
+The student should request that all transcripts, including any from Benedictine University, be mailed directly to the School of Graduate, Adult and Professional Education (SGAPE). - 4.
+Official Educational Credential Evaluators (ECE) (ece.org) evaluation, official Educational Perspectives (EP) evaluation (edperspective.org/benedictine) or World Education Services (WES) (wes.org) of any foreign transcripts, if applicable.
+Report requirements vary by program, please contact SGAPE for information on the type of report required. - 5.
+Minimum cumulative GPA of 2.750.
 If a student's cumulative GPA falls below the minimum required for admission, the student may be required to submit additional documentation. - 6.
-Two letters of reference on the Benedictine University Letter of Reference form from persons who know the applicant from a professional or academic perspective. - 7.
+Two letters of reference from persons who know the applicant from a professional or academic perspective.
+Forms can be obtained from SGAPE. - 7.
 A one-page statement of educational and career goals. - 8.
-Resume which includes chronological work history.
+Resume which includes chronological work history if applicable.